bassmanitram/actions-for-nautilus/configurator/help.md

 "macro" filetype is available - `standard` - which encapsulates all three.

-As with [mimetypes](#mimetypes), mixing negative and standard rules could be confusing, however there is a useful case for a such a mix:
+As with [mimetypes](#mimetypes), mixing negative and standard rules could be confusing, however there is a useful case for such a mix:

 ![Command action tabs](images/mixed-filetypes.png)

-This configuration specifies all `standard` types EXCEPT directories/folders - a sensible filter for an editor command.
+This configuration specifies all `standard` types EXCEPT directories - a sensible filter for an editor command.

 #### Path patterns